nooraldeen00/Unix-Shell/README.md

 # ✨
-This project showcases low-level systems programming skills, process management expertise, and C development proficiency — all highly valuable for operating systems, backend, and systems software roles.
+This project showcases low-level systems programming skills, process management expertise, and C development proficiency.
+All highly valuable for operating systems, backend, and systems software roles.